-In this blog post I want to demonstrate you the power of the HANA-optimized Business Content and how it can help to speed up your BW/4HANA implementation.
+In this blog post I want to demonstrate you the power of the SAP HANA-optimized Business Content and how it can help to speed up your SAP BW/4HANA implementation.

 For this, let us have a closer look together into the business content area of Fixed Asset Accounting – as an example.

-Providing Business Content as a part of the EDW solutions has been a differentiator for SAP since the early releases of SAP Business Warehouse (BW).
+Providing Business Content as a part of the EDW solutions has been a differentiator for SAP since the early releases of SAP Business Warehouse (SAP BW).
 Business Content enables quick and cost-effective implementation as it provides a model that can be used as a guideline during implementation.

 The delivered standard data models are intended as a foundation for designing, modeling, and building your EDW, and while often adapted to customer needs, they provide a jump start that facilitates faster and more consistent delivery of EDW projects.

 The SAP BW/4HANA Content was specifically designed to leverage the SAP HANA capabilities in SAP BW/4HANA following a consistent EDW reference architecture called LSA++ (Layered Scalable Architecture).

 The power of the HANA-optimized Content compared to the classic SAP BW business content in the area of Fixed Asset Accounting